Origin story: Riley

 They wrote their new name—Riley Thompson—on every surface they could.
 Name tags.
 Journal covers.
 Bathroom stalls.
 And some nights, the underside of their own wrist, in case they forgot who they were trying to become (or, rather, who they always had been).

 Seattle wasn’t a destination; it was a direction.
-They hitched a ride with someone who needed gas money.
+Riley hitched a ride with someone who needed gas money.
 Found a shared room above a vape shop.
 Taught poetry workshops at the youth shelter on weekends just to make rent stretch.

 That’s where Sofia met them, quietly volunteering, giving more than they had to give.
 Where Kaori saw their set at a fundraiser and said, “You blush like a boy in a yaoi manga.”
 Where June passed them a flask and said, “You’re too pretty to be so scared.”